joseph-flinn/site/frontend/posts/foundations-of-project-management-part1.md

 ## What is a Project?

 Before diving into the processes and deliverables, we need to define what a project is.
-The PMBOK defines a project "a temporary endeavor undertaken to create a unique product, service, or result" (Project Management Institute p.4).
+The PMBOK defines a project as "a temporary endeavor undertaken to create a unique product, service, or result" (Project Management Institute p.4).
 The following are additional characteristics of a project that expand on this definition (Schwalbe p.5).